Alucard008/django_crud_app/README.md

 # django_crud_app

-To this application , you need the following
+To run this application , you need the following

   -Postgres
   -Pychamr/VsCode (any other IDE)